miragejs/site/copy/final.md

 [ demo ]

 This React app is running in your browser against a Mirage server.
-But from the React app's point of view, it's making network requests, dealing with errors, and handling latency.
-Which means this app is ready to be deployed, and interact with a real HTTP server.
+But from the React app's point of view, it's real making network requests, dealing with latency, and handling errors.
+Which means this app is ready to be deployed and interact with a real HTTP server.

 ---